petervdpas/goop2/internal/rendezvous/docs/03-connecting.md

 ## Visiting peers

-Once peers are connected (via LAN or rendezvous), they appear in your viewer.
+Once peers are connected (via LAN, rendezvous, or bridge), they appear in your viewer.
 Click on a peer to visit their site.
 The URL pattern is:

 ```
 http://127.0.0.1:8080/p/<peer-id>/